 We all know that too much cake isn’t good for you, and credit card churning comes with consequences to your financial health that easily outweigh the benefits.

 Here’s what you need to know about credit card churning and the risks associated with it.

 “Credit card churning is essentially the practice of frequently applying for credit cards with the aim of taking advantage of the sign-up bonuses,” Freya Kuka, a personal finance expert and founder of the blog Collecting Cents, explains.

 “Most people who are guilty of churning do not even aim on using the card after they take advantage of the bonus.
 The idea is to make some extra cash, gain points or miles and make a quick buck by taking advantage of bonuses.”

 According to Kuka, this makes credit card churners “a credit card company’s nightmare.”

-While the idea of earning bonus after bonus may seem appealing, it’s best to think twice before you decide to try this practice.
+While the idea of earning bonus after bonus may seem appealing, think twice before you decide to try this practice.
 By churning, you’re not only doing your credit card issuers a disservice – you might also be putting your financial well-being at risk.

 What makes credit card churning risky?

-First, it’s important to be aware what credit card churning can do to your credit.
+First, it’s important to be aware of what credit card churning can do to your credit.